actoron/jadex/docs/mkdocs-ng/docs/index.md

-# Welcome to the Jadex Active Components ${jadexversion} Documentation
+# Welcome to the Jadex Active Components ${jadexversiontitle} Documentation

 To quickly get an overview about what Jadex Active Components is about you can have a look at the [Getting Started Guide](getting-started/getting-started), which explains the core concepts.
 The following chapters introduce concepts with hands-on code examples and help you developing your own Jadex Active Components based applications.